 “In the House of the Lord,” New Era, June 1975

-“Plan of Salvation,” LDS Newsroom
+“Plan of Salvation,” Newsroom

 “The Three Kingdoms of Heaven,” Scripture Stories—Doctrine and Covenants Stories, episode 19